jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-7-renormalization.md

 > \mathcal{S}(x)=\frac{1}{x}\int_{0}^{\infty}I_{0}(2\sqrt{t})e^{-t/x}\,dt=e,
 > $$

 > showing that a divergent series can be resummed to an elementary function.
-Borel summation assigns a unique value to the series, recovering the function it was trying to represent.

-Borel summation provides a rigorous interpretation of divergent series.
-The Borel transform has better convergence properties, and its Laplace transform recovers the original function.
+Borel summation transforms factorial divergence into a convergent integral.
+The Borel transform has much better convergence properties, allowing rigorous summation of divergent series.

 > **Airy Function and Stokes Jump**

 > The Airy asymptotic series has a Borel transform with singularities on the positive axis.
 Lateral Borel sums differ by $\Delta \operatorname{Ai}(x)=\frac{i}{2\sqrt{\pi}x^{1/4}}e^{+\zeta}$, precisely the subdominant exponential that turns on across $\arg x=2\pi/3$, matching the Stokes phenomenon described in Section 1.5.

-The Stokes jumps are encoded in the Borel plane singularities.
-Different lateral sums (integrating above or below the branch cut) produce different asymptotic representations, corresponding to different sectors in the complex plane.
+The Stokes phenomenon is encoded in the analytic continuation of the Borel transform.
+Lateral sums differ by exponentially small amounts corresponding to the activation of subdominant exponentials across Stokes lines, providing a rigorous framework for understanding sectorial asymptotic expansions.

 ## Renormalization Group for ODEs